Shattered Vows: Getting Beyond Betrayal

 Q: What vulnerabilities?

-Dr. G: There are individual vulnerabilities, such as curiosity.
+Dr Glass: There are individual vulnerabilities, such as curiosity.
 Somebody gets invited for lunch, and they go to the house because they’re curious.
 They must learn that getting curious is a danger sign.
 Or they learn that if some damsel or guy in distress comes with a sad story, instead of becoming their confessor and their confidante, they give out the name of a great therapist.
 Knowing what these vulnerabilities are, and understanding them, allows a person to avoid them.

 Q: Are there relationship vulnerabilities?

-Dr. G: The biggest one I see these days is the child-centered marriage.
+Dr Glass: The biggest one I see these days is the child-centered marriage.
 I tell couples that if you really love your kids, the best gift you can give them is your own happy marriage.
 You can’t have a happy marriage if you never spend time alone.
 Your children need to see you going out together without them, or closing the bedroom door.
 That gives them a sense of security greater than they get by just by being loved.
-Today’s parents feel guilty because they don’t have enough time with their kids.
-They think they’re making it up to them by spending with them whatever leisure time they do have.
-They have family activities and family vacations.
-To help them rebuild the marriage I help them become more couple-centered, by building a cocoon around themselves as a couple.

 Q: Is it hard to get over an affair without a therapist?